View model insights¶

 Preview

-Support for Feature Impact on a registered model's Insights tab is on by default.
+Support for Feature Impact on a registered model's Insights tab is a preview feature, on by default.
 Feature Impact calculation is available for DataRobot and custom models with a binary classification or regression target type.

 Feature flag: Enable SHAP for Custom Models in NextGen